zephyrproject-rtos/zephyr/tests/benchmark/footprint/nanokernel/README.txt

 Additional notes:

-Various host utilities (such as the Unix "size" utility) can be used to determine the footprint of the resulting outdir/nanokernel.elf image.
+Various host utilities (such as the Unix "size" utility) can be used to determine the footprint of the resulting zephyr.elf image.